praveensiddu/aws/bastion/README.md

 ### Create security group and attach to bastion instance
 In future when new instances are created allow network access to it from this security group "access-via-bastion-secgrp".
 - Login to bastion as ec2-user
-- rm -f create_and_assign_secgrp.sh && wget https://raw.githubusercontent.com/praveensiddu/aws/main/bastion/create_and_assign_secgrp.sh
+- wget https://raw.githubusercontent.com/praveensiddu/aws/main/bastion/create_and_assign_secgrp.sh -O create_and_assign_secgrp.sh
 - Create a security group by name access-via-bastion-secgrp and attach it to bastion instance
   - bash create_and_assign_secgrp.sh access-via-bastion-secgrp